-The Trustees have taken advice on the likely distribution of members' attitude to risk and selected a default investment strategy that is aimed to match the majority of expected members' attitude to risk.
+The Trustees have taken advice on the likely distribution of members' attitude to risk and have selected default investment strategies that are aimed to match the majority of expected members' attitude to risk.
 However, the Trustees have also made available other investment options to allow members to invest at different risk levels.
 Investment risk is primarily measured in terms of the volatility of the underlying investments.